 - Lack of agility.
 This can make supply chains a weak link in the digital transformation journey.
 For example, when data is lacking or lagging, inventory management can be too slow to respond to demand.

-The Modern Supply Chain and How the Blockchain and Smart Contracts Can Support It
+The Modern Blockchain Supply Chain and How Smart Contracts Can Help

-Modern supply chains are going through some transformation of their own, with new technologies improving and augmenting certain aspects, including
+Modern supply chains are going through some transformation of their own, with new technologies, including

 - The internet of things: Sensors can provide transparency and efficiency of inventory and restocking management, real-time delivery tracking, and quality control.
 Being able to link specific events to data from IoT sensors monitoring shipments makes it difficult to dispute data such as food temperatures and ingredients’ origins.